CDL-Quantum/CohortProject_2020/Project_1_RBM_and_Tomography/README.md

 Open up [Project1_LandingPage.pdf](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/Project_1_RBM_and_Tomography/Project1_LandingPage.pdf) to begin learning about your tasks for this week!

-Tasks include:
+## Tasks include:
 * Train an RBM to reconstruct the potential energy of moleculary Hydrogen as the distance between the H atoms changes.
 * Train an RBM to reconstruct the groundstate of a Rydberg atom quantum computer.

-Further Challenges:
+## Further Challenges:
 * Additional data has been provided for LiH and BeH2.
+Consider an RBM reconstruction for these more complicated molecules.
+What is the fundamental difference between these and the systems studied in the above Tasks?
-* Other unsupervised machine learning techniques can be used besides RBMs, such as recurrent neural networks (RNNs)
+* Explore other unsupervised machine learning techniques besides RBMs, such as recurrent neural networks (RNNs).
+* What other quantum wavefunction datasets can you obtain?

-Possible Business Outcomes:
+## Possible Business Outcomes:
 * Explain to a layperson why quantum computers are desired for quantum chemistry tasks.
 * Research different machine learning strategies in industry; which are most suitable for pairing with quantum chemistry data and why?
 * How does one place a value on data derived from a quantum computer?
-* How would a standard dataset for quantum chemistry data look?
+* How would a standard dataset for machine learning quantum chemistry look?